-Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, waste management, landscape & visual, and post-construction phase CWD monitoring were carried out in the reporting period.
+Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, waste management and landscape & visual were carried out in the reporting period.

 The EM&A programme also involved weekly site inspections and related auditing conducted by ET for the checking of implementation of required environmental mitigation measures recommended in the approved EIA Report.
-To promote the environmental awareness and enhance the environmental performance of the contractors, environmental trainings and regular environmental management meetings were conducted during the reporting period which are summarised as below:
+To promote the environmental awareness and enhance the environmental performance of the contractors, regular environmental management meetings were conducted during the reporting period which are summarised as below:

-• Fifty-three environmental management meetings for EM&A review with works contracts.
+Thirty-seven environmental management meetings for EM&A review with works contracts.